Gisèle Rabesahala: Career in office

 In 1975, fifteen years after Madagascar's independence from France, the AKFM took power and established the socialist-Marxist Democratic Republic of Madagascar (DRM).
 Rabesahala represented the AKFM on the National Front for the Defense of the Revolution, a coalition of six Marxist-oriented political parties.
-She also represented her home town of Antananarivo as a deputy in the National Assembly.
+She also represented her hometown of Antananarivo as a deputy in the National Assembly.
 In 1977, she became Madagascar's first female minister and served as minister for revolutionary art and culture until 1989, and as minister of culture from 1989 to 1991.

 She left office in August 1991 when the incoming government of Guy Razanamasy abolished her ministry as part of a transition to multi-party democracy.
 By that time the AKFM had split between communist hardliners and reformists, with the latter supporting democratic reforms.
 Rabesahala remained with the rump of the AKFM, which had joined forces with the DRM's former president Didier Ratsiraka under the umbrella of the Militant Movement for Malagasy Socialism in 1990.
 Ratsiraka's bid to become president in the 1993 elections failed and the AKFM did not win a single legislative seat.

 Rabesahala opposed the new government of Albert Zafy through journalism and pamphleteering, and when Ratsiraka returned to power in the 1997 election she again returned to political prominence.
 She advised Prime Minister Pascal Rakotomavo but resigned in 1998 after the AKFM again failed to win any seats and the administration had adopted a strategy of liberal market reforms.
 She worked behind the scenes to build a multi-party coalition to support President Ratsiraka and was appointed by him as a senator and one of six vice-presidents.
 When Marc Ravalomanana took power in 2002, she became a consistent voice of opposition to what she saw as foreign intervention and neoliberalism in his policies.

 She never married and had no children, saying that she preferred to "serve my country, rather than one person".
 She died on 27 June 2011.